CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Start dictation when your hand is somewhat comfortable with your system's shapes and you can copy with 95% accuracy.
 Dictation will push rules from your brain to your hand faster than copying.

 Graduate to Swem's Course, modified as described later, when your final speed reaches 60-80wpm, and unmodified when you reach 80-100wpm for 5 minutes.
 Experiment.
-You may be ready earlier.
+Swem's method starts with a dictation at your target speed, which might be a waste of time if you don't know the core theory.
+Experiment and see.

 **Read, correct, and practice problem areas after each writing.**